JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 # eksctl

-There is one more application we need to install in our system and that is **eksctl**.
-It is the official command line tool for EKS and helps in managing clusters in EKS, developed by [WeaveWorks](https://www.weave.works/) and written in **Go**.
+There is one more application we need to install in our system and that is _eksctl_.
+It is the official command line tool for EKS and helps in managing clusters in EKS, developed by [WeaveWorks](https://www.weave.works/) and written in Go.

-Make sure you have both **kubectl** and **eksctl** in your system, and also we expect from the audience they have previous working experience in AWS.
+Make sure you have both _kubectl_ and _eksctl_ in your system, and also we expect from the audience they have previous working experience in AWS.

 ![step2](./steps/step2.png)